odaimzabi/art-institute-chicago-search-engine/README.md

 # Art Institute of Chicago Search Engine

 This project is a simple search engine for exploring the collection of the Art Institute of Chicago.
 It consists of a **Spring Boot** backend and an **Angular** frontend.
-You can find the data of the collections in this [link](https://github.com/art-institute-of-chicago/api-data)
+You can find the whole data of the collections in this [link](https://github.com/art-institute-of-chicago/api-data)

 ## Features